Dublin statistics: 1 January – 31 December 2022

 The dependent persons and discretionary clauses

 In March 2020, the Commission launched a relocation scheme, under which vulnerable people from Greece would be transferred to other EU Member States, aiming to support Greece in its efforts to cope with the critical situation.
-Unaccompanied children and children with severe medical conditions who were accompanied by their families, were the two categories of persons of concern who could be included in the program, as long as they have arrived in Greece before 1 March 2020 and no possibility to be reunited with a family member in another Member State was available.
-Sixteen EU countries participated in this scheme, among which France, Germany, Luxembourg, Portugal and Bulgaria.
-The Commission implemented this program with the assistance of UNHCR, the International Organization for Migration (IOM) and UNICEF, following the eligibility criteria as set in the relevant SOPs.
+Unaccompanied children and children with severe medical conditions who were accompanied by their families, were the two categories of persons of concern who could be included in the programme, if they have arrived in Greece before 1 March 2020 and no possibility to be reunited with a family member in another Member State was available.
+Sixteen EU countries participated in this scheme, which included France, Germany, Luxembourg, Portugal and Bulgaria.
+The Commission implemented this programme with the assistance of UNHCR, the International Organisation for Migration (IOM) and UNICEF, following the eligibility criteria as set in the relevant SOPs.
 Homeless children, children living in precarious conditions, such as safe zone areas in camps and minors being previously detained, are considered eligible for the program.

 The process concerning the relocation of UAM consisted of three phases:

 - Phase 1: the preparatory phase, in which a list of identified unaccompanied minors was drafted and shared by the Special Secretary of Unaccompanied Minors with the Greek Asylum Service and then with EASO.

 - Phase 2: a Best Interest Assessment interview takes place, during which the eligibility of each minor was assessed.
 The procedure was led by EASO with the support of UNCHR and the child protection partners.
 After the completion of the interview, the assessment and any other supportive documentation were submitted to the Greek Authorities and the receiving countries.